Waimea-OBrownrigg/level-2-programming-assessment/docs/test-results.md

 ![Screenshot 2025-04-30 232432.png](screenshots/Screenshot 2025-04-30 232432.png)

-Track seems to be in working order, the cars are in the correct place, (The empty space at the start is to help them start a new lap.) and the corners ()
+Track seems to be in working order, the cars are in the correct place, (The empty space at the start is to help them start a new lap.) and the corners (Represented by true.) are all where they should be.

 ---